 To complicate things further, if massive galaxies are unexpectedly dustier in the early Universe than astronomers predict then even UltraVISTA wouldn’t be able to detect them.
 If this is indeed the case, the currently-held picture of how galaxies formed in the early Universe may also require a complete overhaul.

 The Atacama Large Millimeter/submillimeter Array (ALMA) will also search for these game-changing dusty galaxies.
-If they are found they will also serve as targets for ESO’s 39-metre European Extremely Large Telescope (E-ELT), which will enable detailed observations of some of the first ever galaxies.
+If they are found they will also serve as targets for ESO’s 39-meter European Extremely Large Telescope (E-ELT), which will enable detailed observations of some of the first ever galaxies.